Kanigan, Queensland: Geography

 Deacons Creek rises in the southern part of the locality and flows through to the north-east, where it exits.

-Mount Kanigan is in the north-west of the locality.

 Mount Kanigan Nature Refuge is a .2 km2 private nature reserve on Repeater Station Road.

-Infrastructure

-The Bruce Highway runs along the eastern boundary.

 The 128 km Gympie (Mt Kanigan) Radar Loop in the south west of the locality is a doppler radar station that is part of the National Radar Loop of the Bureau of Meteorology.

+The land use is predominantly grazing on native vegetation with small amounts of crop growing and rural residential housing.